UlisesTorrella/litak/README.md

 # TODO:

 - [x] Move several squares in one move
-- [ ] Flatten wallstones with capstones
+- [x] Flatten wallstones with capstones
 - [ ] First move with opposite color
+- [ ] Learn page, to explain how to move stacks and flatten stones

 ## Installation